I put an Outrun arcade machine in my dining room so you don't have to (but you'll still want to)

 Despite the small size it's actually a comfortable sit-down cabinet

 All around, I'm impressed with what Arcade1up has to offer.
+The experience isn't 100% as good as a real arcade cabinet, but it's surprisingly close.
 Yes, $550 is a lot for four games, but it's the experience that matters here, and for me, that’s where the cabinet shines.

 Where to Buy: Arcade1up, Best Buy (stand-up unit), Amazon (stand-up unit)